ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 that a client only wants to proxy a specific IP protocol for this request.
 If the value is "\*", or the variable is not included, the client is requesting to use any IP protocol.  {: spacing="compact"}

-Also note that this URI Template expansion requires using percent-encoding,e.g. of ":" and "\*", so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".

 ## Capsules